vtex/styleguide/react/components/Input/README.md

-### Overview

-Inputs let users type in data in a variety of ways.
+#### Inputs let users type in data in a variety of ways.
 Take a look at the options available to see which one fits best with what you need.

-### Dos
+### 👍 Dos

 - When possible use labels, and keep them short and descriptive.
 More than 3 words might start looking weird.
 - Use the placeholders only to provide complementary information and show examples of how to fill that field.
 But using the label text is preferred in most cases.